Lower gastrointestinal cancers include malignant tumors of the colon, rectum, and anus.

 A number of molecular changes are noted in adenomatous polyps and colorectal cancers that are thought to reflect a multistep process in the evolution of normal colonic mucosa to life-threatening invasive carcinoma.
 These developmental steps toward carcinogenesis include, but are not restricted to, point mutations in the K-ras protooncogene; hypomethylation of DNA, leading to gene activation; loss of DNA (allelic loss) at the site of a tumor-suppressor gene (the adenomatous polyposis coli [APC] gene) on the long arm of chromosome 5 (5q21); allelic loss at the site of a tumor-suppressor gene located on chromosome 18q (the deleted in colorectal cancer [DCC] gene); and allelic loss at chromosome 17p, associated with mutations in the p53 tumor-suppressor gene (see Fig. 101e-2).
 Thus, the altered proliferative pattern of the colonic mucosa, which results in progression to a polyp and then to carcinoma, may involve the mutational activation of an oncogene followed by and coupled with the loss of genes that normally suppress tumorigenesis.
 It remains uncertain whether the genetic aberrations always occur in a defined order.
 Based on this model, however, cancer is believed to develop only in those polyps in which most (if not all) of these mutational events take place.

 Clinically, the probability of an adenomatous polyp becoming a cancer depends on the gross appearance of the lesion, its histologic features, and its size.
 Adenomatous polyps may be pedunculated (stalked) or sessile (flat-based).
 Invasive cancers develop more frequently in sessile polyps.
 Histologically, adenomatous polyps may be tubular, villous (i.e., papillary), or tubulovillous.
-Villous adenomas, most of which are ...
+Villous adenomas, ...